montanaflynn/Latency-Headers-PoC/README.md

-# Latency Headers Standard PoC
+# Latency Headers PoC

-### Explanation
+Adding HTTP headers to http responses enables developers to gain a better view into their API layer's latency and networking bottlenecks.

-Basically the server returns headers that the client can use to determine the latency.
+### Explaination

-The server adds these two http response headers:
+Basically there are two headers introduced in this proof of concept:

 - `x-request-received` is set by the server with the timestamp of when the request was received
 - `x-response-sent` is set by the server with the timestamp of when the response was sent

-The client can use these headers to determine the following:
+With these headers in place the client can then determine the following:

 - **outgoing network latency**: time between client sending the request and server receiving it
 - **server processing latency**: time between server receiving the request and sending the response